 transfer function

-The new Studio Six Digital Transfer function includes the most-used Transfer Function features in an easy-to-use GUI package.
+The Studio Six Digital Transfer function includes the most-used Transfer Function features in an easy-to-use GUI package that runs on iOS devices and Macs with M chips.

 With Transfer Function, you can make changes to a sound system without having to run pink noise or swept sine waves through the system.
 This allows you to monitor system performance, or make adjustments, while the system is in use and the crowd is in the room.